AlaaKH123/Pipline-DevSecOps/README.md

 Certainly, here are the instructions without step numbers:

-**Install Dependency-Check and Docker Tools in Jenkins**

-**Install Dependency-Check Plugin:**

-- We go to "Dashboard" in our Jenkins web interface.
-- Navigate to "Manage Jenkins" → "Manage Plugins."
-- Click on the "Available" tab and search for "OWASP Dependency-Check."
-- Check the checkbox for "OWASP Dependency-Check" and click on the "Install without restart" button.

-**Configure Dependency-Check Tool:**

-- After installing the Dependency-Check plugin, we need to configure the tool.
-- We go to "Dashboard" → "Manage Jenkins" → "Global Tool Configuration."
-- Find the section for "OWASP Dependency-Check."
-- Add the tool's name, e.g., "DP-Check."
-- Save our settings.

 **Install Docker Tools and Docker Plugins:**

 - Go to "Dashboard" in our Jenkins web interface.